StackVista/stackstate-docs/configure/telemetry/debug-telemetry-synchronization.md

 {% tabs %}
 {% tab title="Kubernetes" %}
-When StackState is deployed on Kubernetes, there are pods with descriptive names and logging is outputted on standard out.
+When StackState is deployed on Kubernetes, there are pods with descriptive names and logging is output to standard out.

 The following logs may be useful when debugging telemetry synchronization: